agnelpb/Unity-Coding-Guidelines/README.md

 ## Ask for help

-If you can’t find something in these documentation or in ChatGPT, ask for help.
+If you can’t find something in this documentation, ask for help.
 There is no shame in asking for help.
-If you are getting invited to too many meetings and it is interrupting the flow of your work, reach out to Agnel and we will get that fixed.

 ## Work-Life Balance